KelvinHere/Yoga_Milestone_4/testing.md

 ## 4 - Interesting Bugs Solved
 ***
 - **Instructor deletes lesson that is already a users basket**
-- Situation - If an instructor deletes a lesson that is already in a users basket the user will receive a 404 error whenever the basket context processor is called because of this line `lesson = get_object_or_404(Lesson, lesson_id=lesson_id)`
+- Situation - If an instructor deletes a lesson that is already in a users basket the user will receive a 404 error whenever the basket context processor is called because the lesson no longer exists in the database but its ID is still in the users basket.

-- Task - Have the context processor handle lessons that have become invalid.
+- Task - Have the basket context processor handle lessons that have become invalid.

-- Action - An `if` statement with djangos built in `.exists()` method checks to see if a lesson is still valid, if it is not the lesson_id is added to a list to be dealt with once the basket has been iterated through.
-I did this as removing elements from a dictionary while iterating through it is a bad idea.
+- Action - Use djangos built in `.exists()` method to check if a lessons in the basket are still valid, if it is not the case the lesson_id is added to a removal list to be dealt with once the basket has been iterated through.
+I did this as removing elements from a list or dictionary while iterating through it is a bad idea.
 Once this is done lesson_ids in the invalid lessons list are popped off the basket session.

     - Code Before
     ```